 This is the big day – the start of the four-day trek to Machu Picchu.
 After an early start, you hike up the Rio Blanco Valley, circling Humantay Peak across from the Salkantay.
 The highest point on the trek is a pass at 4,600 m/15,000 ft.
 At the pass, stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, and the south face of Salkantay towering above us.
 You may see Andean condors, often visible here.
 From the pass, you continue the descent toward the Wayra Lodge, the place where the wind lives, your destination for the evening.
 Savor a hot lunch en route during the hike of four to six hours.
 (Hiking level: difficult with that 15,000-foot mountain pass).
 Wayra Lodge (B,L,D)

 Day 9: Huayraccmachay / Collpapampa (2,800 m/9,200 ft)

 Following the long first day, relax with a leisurely breakfast at the lodge.
 Begin with a downhill hike above the Salkantay River through increasingly verdant scenery.
 Arriving at the next lodge, where you enjoy a Pachamanca, traditional underground stone cooking, lunch (subject to availability).
 The Colpa Lodge is located in an open promontory at the confluence of three rivers.
-Its outdoor hot tub has gorgeous views of lush green mountains and a small, town in the distance.
+The outdoor hot tub offers gorgeous views of lush green mountains and a small town in the distance.
 Today’s hiking time is three to four hours.
 (Hiking level: easy to moderate).
 Colpa Lodge (B,L,D)